MohammedAldosari/json-translations-manager/README.md

 # Usage

-To start using JSON Translation Manager you need first to specify the localization (i18n) folder with one language file (e.g. en.json, ar.json, etc.).
+To start using JSON Translation Manager you need first to specify the localization (i18n) folder with one language file or more (e.g. en.json, ar.json, etc.).

 The following commands are available in VS Code's command palette: